Shade14/partofspeech/README.md

 Install node_modules in both server and client directories.
 You should start with the server app as the client app request data from the server.
+You should have two terminal windows open to run both the server and client apps.

 ### Server